 What are your hours?

 A full day is 8.00am to 6.00pm.
 The earliest pick up is from 3.30pm.
-An extended day from 7.30am to 6.30pm is available on request, at an additional fee.
-You can choose either the extended morning or the evening, or both.
-This can be ad hoc.
+An extended day from 7.30am to 6.00pm is available at an additional fee.
+This must be pre-booked (subject to availability).

 What is the earliest time I can pick up my child?

 Many parents ask this!
-We follow the School timetable as a guide, so our structured learning ends at 3.15pm, which is in line with the Pre-Prep Division.
-Parents are asked to indicate what time they anticipate collecting their child when they register so that we can work out staff rotas and catering numbers for supper, which is served at 4.30pm.
-Children are collected between 3.15pm and 6.00pm.
+We follow the School timetable as a guide, so our structured learning ends at 3.30pm, which is in line with the Pre-Prep Division.
+Parents are asked to indicate what time they anticipate collecting their child when they register so that we can work out staff ratios and catering numbers for supper, which is served at 4.30pm.
+Children can be collected between 3.30pm and 6.00pm.

 Can you book ad hoc extra days?